UK police loaned horse to key Murdoch executive

 “When a police horse reaches the end of its working life, Mounted Branch officers find it a suitable retirement home,” the Met said in a statement.
 “In 2008 a retired MPS (Metropolitan Police Service) horse was loaned to Rebekah Brooks.
 The horse was subsequently rehoused with a police officer in 2010.”

-Brooks’ spokesman David Wilson said Brooks acted as a sort of “temporary foster parent” for the horse.
+Brooks’ spokesman David Wilson couldn’t immediately be reached.
+However, he told the Daily Telegraph newspaper that Brooks acted as a sort of “foster carer” for the horse.

-“It’s well known in the horse riding community that there is a need by the Met to find temporary homes for these horses that have given distinguished service in the Met,” he said.

-“It was just simply a charitable deed by Rebekah for a horse that would otherwise have ended up in the knacker’s yard.”
+“It’s just a way of giving a temporary home to a horse that has had a distinguished service,” he said.
+“It went off to a retirement paddock in Norfolk once it couldn’t be ridden any more.”

 The hacking scandal has rocked Murdoch’s media empire and shed light on the often close relationships between newspapers and senior police, prompting a bout of soul-searching about media ethics.